cockpit-project/presentations/cyborg-infra-day-1.md

 :::notes
 - our test logging/artifact infra is very arcane, too much custom logic; needs SSH, SPOF; want to move to standard infra (http post, s3, loki, etc.)
-- e2e machines are ever more difficult to keep running; old and no automation around Satellite; need well-maintained internal infra
+- e2e machines are ever more difficult to keep running; old RHEL 7 and no automation around Satellite; need well-maintained internal infra
 - use host journal and k8s container logs for investigating failures; no automated monitoring (except for email on bot crash), notification, or prevention
-- has not been a big enough pain point in part due to reproducibility of queue state
+- has not been a big enough pain point: no precious state in our CI, can re-scan github
 - hard to find public infra with /dev/kvm: Travis for a while, but they stopped having free plans
 :::